-- Under what conditions, if any, would the community accept a change to the way they pay for roads and public transport?
+The Panel delivered the report to Infrastructure Victoria after meeting and deliberating for two Saturdays to answer the question: Under what conditions, if any, would the community accept a change in the way Victorians pay for roads and public transport?

 Infrastructure Victoria will now consider the recommendations of the panel as it continues research on transport network pricing.

 Infrastructure Victoria sincerely thanks all the panel members who have given up their time to make a valuable contribution about how the state’s infrastructure is managed.